gitpadtech/gmodal/README.md

-# gmodal
+# GModal

-a modal layer for react
+A modal layer for react